 What is a typical schedule for a ninth grader?

 Honors Geography, Honors English 9, Environmental Studies, Math (Honors or Regular Algebra/ Geometry/Algebra 2), Foreign Language (Spanish/French/Japanese/Korean) , and PE (swim class, dance class and sports teams are also options for PE) are typical courses.
 If your child is in Spanish 1 in middle school, then s/he will be programmed into Spanish 2.

 How is math programmed?

 Students who are in Algebra 1 will go onto Geometry–if they have a C or better.
 Good algebra skills are needed to be successful in Algebra 2, Pre-Calculus, and Calculus.
 Some students want to go onto an Honors class.
-Typically, we will look to see if the grade in the prior math class is an A or a B and we will look to the math placement exam.
-Honors classes are offered.
+Typically, we will look to see if the grade in the prior math class is an A or a B. Honors classes are offered.

 What electives do ninth graders take?

 Typically, ninth graders use their elective class to take a foreign language.
 Some students who may need extra support in their “core” classes take a college prep seminar class as their elective course.
 Students are invited to this class based upon their grades in middle school.

 How often do the counselors meet with students?

 We meet with students individually at least twice a year to discuss programming for the next semester, grades, tutoring options and more.
 In the junior year, this meeting takes place in our offices and lasts about 20-25 minutes and covers GPAs, testing, college selections, careers, majors, and more.
 When you child is a junior, you may attend this meeting, however we ask you send your child with 2-3 dates and times that work for you to schedule the appointment.
 Unfortunately there aren’t enough hours in the day for us to meet individually with every child’s parent.